 We hope everyone took time during Fraud Prevention Month to learn more about the dangers of investment scams and protect yourselves from fraud.

-This year, we received some questions about investment fraud, the campaign we ran, and the British Columbia Securities Commission (BCSC).
+This year, we received some questions about investment fraud, the campaign we ran, and the BC Securities Commission (BCSC).
 We’re using this blog to answer a few queries that are relevant to everyone.

-Investors can contact BCSC Inquiries with any questions about the BC Securities Commission, potential scams, and more.
+Investors can contact BCSC Contact Centre with any questions about the BC Securities Commission, potential scams, and more.

 What is Fraud Prevention Month?